This morning I used Google Translate to figure out how to

 Sunday was exceedingly busy.
 We drove into Soller and parked worriedly, then walked through town, where a fair was going on.
 Booths selling all sorts of flotsam lined the streets, and a chess tournament was taking place in front of the cathedral.
 We took an antique wooden train through the mountains to Palma, the capital, past towering cliffsides and lemon, olive, and fig groves so close to the train window that we could have plucked the fruit if we’d dared.

 In Palma, we grabbed a taxi and went up to the Belver Castle, a thirteen-century edifice with two different concentric tiers in the middle surrounded by towers.
 It’s incredibly well-preserved, intended for defense but used as first a palace and then a prison.
-Now it's a museum holding statuary and paintings from various eras, including a remarkable third-century alabaster Hermaphrodite Sleeping.
-Klauser and Phil were nearly overwhelmed by the classical statuary.

 It was nearly dark when we picked up the car in Soller (no